CsatiZoltan/t8code-wiki/Installation-of-VTK.md

 git clone https://gitlab.kitware.com/vtk/vtk.git
 ```

 We recommend using version 9.1 in combination with t8code, so checkout into the respective branch.
+An older version of VTK may cause errors.
 ```bash
 cd vtk
 git checkout v9.1.0